dchi-bet/Bet365Assessment/README.md

 # Intro
 Welcome to the assessment!

+This assessment is designed to test your knowledge on debugging failing test cases, automation best practices, and using Playwright.

 You have 1 hour to complete the assessment.
-Please use a timer make sure you stay within that alloted time range.
+Before starting the assessment, please read over the prequisities, technologies used, and set up your machine to be able to run these tests.
+Spend some time to get familiar with the code.
+When you are ready to start the assessment, create a `git branch` to begin the [problems](/ASSESSMENT.md).
+Remember to **start your 1 hour timer**.

 While you may feel pressure to complete all the problems, you do not have to complete everything!
 Complete as much as you can within the allotted time frame.
+Regardless of where you are at (working code or not), please commit all your code to the branch.

-## Prerequisites
+## [REQUIRED] Prerequisites

 ```
 nvm